VedVid/PICOdrag/README.md

 #### What is current development status of PICOdrag?

 Game is in the early stage of development.
-There is a lot of missing content.
+There is a lot of missing content yet.

 Roadmap:

 - [x] basic car physics (speed, torque, acceleration)
 - [x] gear shifting
 - [ ] clutch
-- [ ] tracks
+- [x] tracks
 - [ ] high scores
 - [ ] opponents
 - [ ] ...more...